Injury to a Child, Elderly Individual, or Disabled Individual: Texas Penal Code §22.04

 2024 Best Lawyers "Ones to Watch" logo with Nick Toufexis stamp

-There are four mental states under the Injury to a Child statute that affect how an individual is punished for the crime of Injury to a Child.
-The four mental states under the Injury to a Child statute are intentionally, knowingly, recklessly, or with criminal negligence.
+There are four mental states covered under the Injury to a Child statute, and the alleged mental state affects the punishment level of the offense.
+The four mental states under the law are intentionally, knowingly, recklessly, and with criminal negligence.

 The Penal Code classifies the Texas Injury to a Child law under Title 5 “Offenses Against The Person,” Chapter 22 “Assaultive Offenses.”
 Learn more about the Texas offense of Injury to a Child, Elderly Individual, or Disabled Individual below.